 You might wonder what makes the hiring process successful, or how to build efficiently performing teams, or what are the most important roles to hire when expanding.
 We reached out for advice to Iris Kavanagh, an industry expert with years of experience in hiring for coworking spaces.
 Below you can find a recap of our video conversation (and a link to access the video recording).

 Iris Kavanagh works with shared workspace organizations to streamline operations and develop dynamic communities.
-She fell in love with coworking when, as a member of NextSpace Santa Cruz in 2009, she the recognized the power of real, in-person community, and quickly started thinking of ways to change the world through the coworking model.
+She fell in love with coworking when, as a member of NextSpace Santa Cruz in 2009, she recognized the power of real, in-person community, and quickly started thinking of ways to change the world through the coworking model.

-Iris led the NextSpace team during initial expansion from 1 location to 9 and co-founded various industry groups, produced Freelance Camps and has spoken at various industry conferences.
+Iris led the NextSpace team during initial expansion from 1 location to 9 and co-founded various industry groups, produced Freelance Camps, and has spoken at various industry conferences.

 When asked on the hiring essentials, Iris shares that in today’s labour market you should give yourself at least 3 to 8 weeks to hire and fill a position – it might take a while to source a good candidate and to have that candidate become available to join your team.

 It’s always good to know how your process goes – e.g. how many interviews do you conduct, what types of questions do you ask, what steps do you follow.
 The process that Iris follows includes the following steps:

 The job description is very dry and business-oriented, but its goal is to give a clear representation of the position, along with its responsibilities and who the person will report to.